Grayrigg derailment: Aftermath

 Within three hours of the derailment the site of the accident had been sealed off with a five-mile cordon.
 The line was expected to be closed for two weeks, with Virgin Trains saying that the line would not reopen to passenger services until 12 March 2007.

 Sir Richard Branson, Virgin Group chairman, visited the site of the derailment at 11:00 the following morning to comment on the incident.
 During his news conference at the site he said that he regarded the driver, named as Iain Black from Dumbarton, as a hero, as he had attempted to stop the train and remained in his seat to ensure the safety of passengers.
-Black left hospital in late March and stated that "I've got to be in the cab to help the train and it never crossed my mind to leave."
+Black, who was seriously injured in the derailment, left hospital in late March and stated that "I've got to be in the cab to help the train and it never crossed my mind to leave."

 Branson also later thanked local residents for their help at the accident site, describing how he "was very impressed to hear how those kind people rallied round, opening their hearts and opening their doors to strangers in distress".
 Local farmers assisted the emergency services by transporting equipment using quad bikes and four-wheel drive vehicles.
 Sergeant Jo Fawcett of the Cumbria Constabulary also offered thanks, saying that "There are so many people who have given up their own time to contribute in some way to dealing with the aftermath of the derailment that it would be unfair to name them for fear of missing someone out."

 Branson also paid tribute to the Pendolino train, comparing it to a "tank".
 He also added "If the train had been old stock then the number of injuries and the mortalities would have been horrendous".

 As a result of the suspicion that faulty points were the cause of the Grayrigg Derailment, Network Rail checked over 700 sets of similar points across the country as a "precautionary measure" saying later that "nothing of concern" had been found.

 The operation to remove the train from the site began on the evening of 1 March 2007 with the first carriages moved from the embankment.
 This allowed passengers' property to be retrieved and gave investigators access to the train interior, which previously had not been possible because it would have been unsafe.
 The last of the carriages were removed on 4 March 2007 and the A685 road was reopened.

 In 2013 the British Transport Police (BTP) posthumously awarded a Chief Constable's Commendation to a member of its staff, Jon Ratcliffe, who was at the time of the disaster media and marketing manager for BTP's North Western area.
 He received the commendation for his good handling of media enquires in the aftermath of the crash.
 Ratcliffe had died in 2008 following a sudden illness.